-What is Organic waste
+What is organic waste?

 Organic Waste is anything that was or is living.
-It includes:

-- Garden waste: leaves, grass clippings, branches, hay, flowers, sawdust, woodchips and bark.
+Garden waste: leaves, grass clippings, branches, hay, flowers, sawdust, woodchips, and bark.

 Environmental Benefits